Everything you need to know for your first Bali holiday!

 “Matahari” located at Kuta square is Bali’s original largest shopping centre and is now surrounded by modern and very competitive centres.
 Matahari still appears very busy and well worth a look if you are interested in shoes of all sorts and sizes at very cheap prices plus amongst other things a huge range of clothing from babies through to adults.

-“Carrefour” is about four years old and similar to a Kmart store.
+“Carrefour” is similar to a Kmart store.
 The store caters for almost everything you are likely to want.
 I recommend you check this one out.

 “Galleria” another big and interesting centre with much the same on offer as all of the others.